A Detailed Guide To Trung Trang Cave Cat Ba Island Vietnam

-This article provides all the information that you need before visiting Trung Trang cave, including how to get there, entrance fee, things to see and do.
+This article provides all the information you need before visiting Trung Trang cave, including getting there, the entrance fee, and things to see and do.

 About Trung Trang Cave

-Trung Trang cave is known as one of the typical and largest caves for cave populations in Cat Ba.
+Trung Trang cave is one of the typical and largest caves for cave populations in Cat Ba.
 Each year, this cave attracts thousands of domestic and international visitors.

 The cave has been called by different names.